Employment Contract Solicitors in Manchester and London

-Monarch Solicitors ensure all legal requirements have been met, and provide advice regarding a wide range of terms, including:
+Monarch Solicitors employment contract solicitors can ensure all legal requirements have been met, and provide advice regarding a wide range of terms, including:

 - Salary package

 - Job title

 - How employees will be paid?